-Solomon Amendment Disclosure
+Solomon Amendment

-Federal law requires CGCC to provide directory information to the military for recruiting purposes.
-To withhold a name contact the Registrar's office.
+Federal law requires CGCC to provide student name, address nd telephone number to the military for recruiting purposes.
+Students may contact the Registrar's office to request that their name be withheld.

 Communication Statement

 Columbia Gorge Community College will use electronic communication methods to conduct official college business.
 Communication to CGCC employees and students via electronic communications methods will speed the delivery of information.
 Every student and employee is given the appropriate account(s) to access these communications.
 Recipients will be expected to read all electronic communication related to CGCC business and when necessary take action as a result of communications received from the College.
 It is expected that students and employees will monitor their college electronic accounts often to receive the most up-to-date information from the College.